 5. European Fan Palm Tree (Chamaerops humilis)

-The European Fan Palm Tree (Chamaerops humilis) has recently become very popular due to its durability and cold hardiness that makes it perfect for landscape in USDA Zones 8a (10F – 15F) to 11 (above 40 F).
+The European Fan Palm Tree (Chamaerops humilis) has gained popularity for its durability and cold resistance, making it a great addition to landscapes in USDA Zones 8a (10°F – 15°F) to 11 (above 40°F).

 6. Mazari Palm Tree (Nannorrhops ritchiana)